shahriartech/Facebook-Cookies/README.md

 </p>

-This Chrome extension Facebook Bot V1 is your solution to automate bot logins.
+This Chrome extension **Facebook Bot V1** is your solution to automate bot logins.
 Import/export fbstate.json and cut down on manual work and enhance productivity. 🚀

-🌟 Features
+## 🌟 Features

-📂 Import/Export fbstate.json for bot login.
+- 📂 Import/Export fbstate.json for bot login.

-🕹️ User-friendly interface.
+- 🕹️ User-friendly interface.

-⚙️ Quick access right from your browser.
+- ⚙️ Quick access right from your browser.

-⚡ Installation
+## ⚡ Installation

-📥 Download the latest release from our GitHub Releases.
+1. 📥 Download the latest release from our GitHub Releases.

-📂 Unzip the downloaded file to your preferred location.
+2. 📂 Unzip the downloaded file to your preferred location.

-🌐 Go to chrome://extensions in your browser to open the Extension Management page, or click on Extensions under Settings.
+3. 🌐 Go to chrome://extensions in your browser to open the Extension Management page, or click on Extensions under Settings.

-🚀 Enable Developer Mode by toggling the switch at the top right.
+4. 🚀 Enable Developer Mode by toggling the switch at the top right.

-⚙️ Click the LOAD UNPACKED button and select the unzipped extension directory.
+5. ⚙️ Click the LOAD UNPACKED button and select the unzipped extension directory.

-🛠️ Usage
+## 🛠️ Usage

-🔍 Click on the Facebook Bot V1 icon in your browser after installing the extension.
+- 🔍 Click on the Facebook Bot V1 icon in your browser after installing the extension.

-💡 Select either the import or export option, depending on your need.
+- 💡 Select either the import or export option, depending on your need.

-🔄 For import, provide the fbstate.json file.
+- 🔄 For import, provide the fbstate.json file.
 For export, you will receive the fbstate.json file.

-🖐️ Contributing
+## 🖐️ Contributing

 We welcome contributions from the community!
 If you'd like to contribute:

-🍴 Fork the project.
+1. 🍴 Fork the project.

-🌲 Create your feature branch: git checkout -b feature/AmazingFeature
+2. 🌲 Create your feature branch: git checkout -b feature/AmazingFeature

-💾 Commit your changes: git commit -m 'Add some AmazingFeature'
+3. 💾 Commit your changes: git commit -m 'Add some AmazingFeature'

-⬆️ Push to the branch: git push origin feature/AmazingFeature
+4. ⬆️ Push to the branch: git push origin feature/AmazingFeature

-📮 Submit a pull request.
+5. 📮 Submit a pull request.

-📜 License
+## 📜 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Manage your Facebook bots effortlessly with Facebook Bot V1.
+Manage your Facebook bots effortlessly with **Facebook Bot V1**.
 Try it out today! 🎉